jobcloud/Sylius/docs/book/products/attributes.rst

 * date
 * datetime

-What these types may be useful for?
+Examples, what these types can be used for:

 - text - brand of a T-Shirt
 - checkbox - show whether a T-Shirt is made of cotton or not